bronlib/TruelyPortablePythonProjectTemplate/packages/README.md

 **Description**

-The purpose of this  contains handy modules needed to support portabilitiy and contains learnings and a template for sphinxdocumentation.
+This contains handy modules that enable portabilitiy and contains learnings and a template for sphinx documentation.

-Because, in this framework,
-the directories "packages" and users sources are both in the PYTHONPATH, any package in the users' sources can be moved to packages without change of behavior; in fact, any change in behavior marks an unwanted directory dependency that must be corrected.
+ Because this directory is in the PYTHONPATH, it can be used by any python module in the project.